pcaston/OpenPeerPower.github.io/source/_integrations/dialogflow.markdown

 Take a look to "Integrations", in the left menu, to configure third parties.

-### Configuring Home Assistant
+### Configuring Open Peer Power

-When activated, the [`alexa` integration](/integrations/alexa/) will have Home Assistant's native intent support handle the incoming intents.
+When activated, the [`alexa` integration](/integrations/alexa/) will have Open Peer Power's native intent support handle the incoming intents.
 If you want to run actions based on intents, use the [`intent_script`](/integrations/intent_script) integration.

 ## Examples